The Conservation Fund

 The Conservation Fund is a U.S. nonprofit organization with a dual charter to pursue environmental preservation and economic development.
-From 2008–2018, it has placed more than 500,000 acres under conservation management through a program whose goal is to purchase and permanently protect working forests.
+From 2008 to 2018, it has placed more than 500,000 acres under conservation management through a program whose goal is to purchase and permanently protect working forests.
 Since its founding in 1985, the organization has protected land and water in all 50 states, including parks, historic battlefields, and wild areas.
 The Fund works with community and government leaders, businesses, landowners, conservation nonprofits and other partners to integrate economic and environmental objectives.

 The Conservation Fund was founded in 1985 by Pat Noonan, former head of the Nature Conservancy.
 The current CEO is Larry Selzer.
-About 140 full-time staff work in the Fund's headquarters, located in Arlington, Virginia, and in offices in several states across the U.S. including California, Florida, Michigan, Minnesota, North Carolina, Pennsylvania, Oregon, Texas and Wyoming.
+About 200 full-time staff work in the Fund's headquarters, located in Arlington, Virginia, and in offices in several states across the U.S. including California, Florida, Michigan, Minnesota, North Carolina, Pennsylvania, Oregon, Texas and Wyoming.